Compass: SLO-aware Query Planner for Compound AI Serving at Scale: Related Work

-\paragraph{Edge-cloud AI Serving.} Recent studies have explored moving computation to the edge to improve efficiency and privacy~\cite{oort-osdi21, federated-learning}, particularly in video analytics~\cite{bhardwaj2022ekya}.
+\bipar{Edge-cloud AI Serving.} Recent studies have explored moving computation to the edge to improve efficiency and privacy~\cite{oort-osdi21, federated-learning}, particularly in video analytics~\cite{bhardwaj2022ekya}.
 For instance, Chameleon~\cite{jiang2018chameleon} exploits spatiotemporal correlations in video streams to achieve optimal resource-accuracy tradeoffs.
 EFL~\cite{efl-mobicom21} partitions video clips and then dynamically assigns these partitions to edge servers.
-Similarly, JellyBean~\cite{wu2022jellybean} and Vulcan~\cite{zhang2024vulcan} optimize the placement and execution of cost-efficient pipeline operators across infrastructure tiers but are restricted to handling single queries.
-In contrast, \name serves for generic, compound AI workloads where multiple queries share infrastructure resources, outperforming existing advances (\S\ref{sec:eval}).
+Similarly, JellyBean~\cite{wu2022jellybean} and Vulcan~\cite{zhang2024vulcan} optimize the placement and execution of cost-efficient pipeline operators across infrastructure tiers but are restricted to handling single queries. \name serves for generic, compound AI workloads where multiple queries share infrastructure resources, outperforming existing advances (\S\ref{sec:eval}).

-\paragraph{Efficient Configuration Search.} Efficient configuration search has been extensively studied in the system domain, such as database ~\cite{dbtune-sigmod17}, cloud hardware ~\cite{cherrypick-nsdi17, ernest-nsdi16}, or ML hyper-parameter tuning~\cite{boparam-icml15}.
+\bipar{Efficient Configuration Search.} Efficient configuration search has been extensively studied in the system domain, such as database ~\cite{dbtune-sigmod17}, cloud hardware ~\cite{cherrypick-nsdi17, ernest-nsdi16}, or ML hyper-parameter tuning~\cite{boparam-icml15}.
 Selecta~\cite{selecta-atc18} applies collaborative filtering to identify optimal cloud machine configurations.
 VideoStorm~\cite{zhang2017videostorm} searches query configurations and resource demands in cloud environments.
 Many learned algorithms have been used to facilitate the search process, such as Bayesian optimization~\cite{zhang2024vulcan,cherrypick-nsdi17, snoek2012practical-bo-ecs}, greedy hill climbing~\cite{zhang2017videostorm}, and multi-armed bandit~\cite{hill2017efficient-multarmedbandit-ecs}.
-We proposes a new cost-aware multi-dimensional Bayesian optimizer~\cite{cbo-icml14} to tackle the considerably large search space for many queries.
+We propose a novel CAMO optimizer to tackle the considerably large search space for many queries.